Great Wall Peri

 The Great Wall Peri (长城精灵 (長城精靈, Chángchéng Jīnglíng)) is a city car produced by the Chinese automobile manufacturer Great Wall Motors.

 Overview

-The Peri is being sold in several countries of Asia.
-One of the main advantages against established European, American and other Asian rivals is the low cost of the Peri compared to these.
+The Peri is sold in multiple Asian countries.
+One of the main advantages against established European, American and other Asian competitors is the low cost of the Peri compared to these alternatives.

-One of the reasons for the in-comparison low retail price of the Great Wall Peri is that it is based heavily on older models by other manufacturers.
+A key reason for the in-comparison low retail price of the Great Wall Peri is that it is based heavily on older models by other manufacturers.
 The entry-level motor is supplied by Mitsubishi and the interior resembles the second-generation Fiat Panda while the exterior strongly resembles the first-generation Nissan Note.
 The Great Wall Peri complies with the Euro-III emissions standard.

 Peri 4x4/Haval M1

 Great Wall also produce a crossover version called the Haval M1.
 It was previously known as the Peri 4x4.